CA-CODE-Works/playbook/docs/README.md

 # Welcome

-Welcome to the Code California playbook!
+Welcome to the [Code California](https://go.code.ca.gov/) Playbook!

+The purpose of this playbook is to provide guidance on creating a collaborative, open source community within California state government.

 ## About